 during Christmas and New Year

-Many restaurants in Barcelona are opening during the Christmas holidays especially in hotels and in the centre of town, but we advise you to check daily papers and contact restaurants directly for reservations.
+We have listed some NY events on our New Years Barcelona event page, but please note that many restaurants in Barcelona are opening during the Christmas holidays especially in hotels and in the centre of town, but we advise you to check the daily papers and contact the estaurants directly for reservations.

 Public Transport Christmas Barcelona